DigitalPublishingToolkit/TOD18-Geoblocking/md/03AshrafandAlvarezLeonLogicsandterritorialities.md

 ---
-Pr-id: MoneyLab
+Pr-id: Publications
-P-id: INC Reader
+P-id: Theory on Demand
-A-id: 10
+A-id: 18
-Type: article
+Type (formerly called Item): book
 Book-type: anthology
 Anthology item: article
-Item-id: unique no.
+Item-id:
-Article-title: title of the article
+Article-title: Geoblocking and Global Video Culture
 Article-status: accepted
-Author: name(s) of author(s)
+Author: Ramon Lobato, James Meese, Juan Llamas-Rodriguez, Cameran Ashraf, Marketa Trimble, Adam Rugg, Florian Hoof, Roland Burke, Jinying Li, Çiğdem Bozdağ, Chris Baumann, Aneta Podkalicka, Chris Baumann, Sandra Hanchard, Vanessa Mendes Moreira de Sa, Hadi Sohrabi, Fidel Alejandro Rodriguez, Evan Elkins.
-Author-email:   corresponding address
+Author-email: rlobato@swin.edu.au, James.Meese@uts.edu.au
-Author-bio:  about the author
+Author-bio:
 Abstract:   short description of the article (100 words)
 Keywords:   50 keywords for search and indexing
-Rights: CC BY-NC 4.0
+Rights: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC-BY-NC-SA 4.0) ...
-...

-# The Logics and Territorialities of Geoblocking
+#The Logics and Territorialities of Geoblocking

-#

-# Cameran Ashraf and Luis Felipe Alvarez León
+###Cameran Ashraf and Luis Felipe Alvarez León###

 ## Introduction

 The internet is often represented as an open network threatened by the aberrations of internet censorship and control.
 However, its historical development and architecture belie this binary model.
 The early split of the ARPANET by the U.S. Department of Defense into MILNET and ARPANET in order to protect sensitive military communications demonstrates that the ability to close and control the internet was by design part of its very foundation.
 Indeed, few states would embrace the internet were there not sufficient technical mechanisms to ensure an acceptable degree of management, surveillance, and control.
 In order to produce a better understanding of the political dimensions of the internet, the binary model of an open or closed system should be seen as part of a broader range of geopolitical and geoeconomic logics espoused by states and